 (Adj.)
 Refers to the sexual orientation of a person who experiences sexual, romantic, and/or emotional attraction to persons of more than one gender, not necessarily equally or at the same time, in the same way, or to the same degree.
 Also known as "bi".
 Distinct from pansexual, which refers to the capacity to be attracted to persons regardless of gender identity.
 Learn More

 (Adj.)
 Describes the sexual orientation of persons who are emotionally, sexually, and/or romantically attracted to persons of the same sex/gender.
 While the term is most often used to describe men, it can also be used more broadly to refer to both men and women (i.e., gay man, gay woman, gay people).
 Learn More

 (Noun) Surgical procedures that allow persons to match their physical bodies to their gender identity.
 These procedures can include “top surgery” (e.g. reshaping a chest or providing breast augmentation) and/or “bottom surgery” (e.g. reshaping genitals).
 Also referred to as gender-confirming surgery, gender reassignment surgery or medical transition.
 Learn More

 Heterosexual / Heterosexuality

 (Adj.)
 (Adj./Noun) Describes a primary or exclusive sexual, emotional, and/or romantic attraction to a gender other than one's own.
 Typically this means a woman who is primarily attracted to men and vice versa.
 Also referred to as "straight".
 Learn More

 Homosexual / Homosexuality

-(Noun) A term that describes a primary or exclusive sexual, emotional, and/or romantic attraction to persons of one's own sex/gender.
+(Adj./Noun) Describes a primary or exclusive sexual, emotional, and/or romantic attraction to one’s own sex/gender.
 The term is considered outdated by many in the LGBTQ+ community but is still used in some research contexts.
+Learn More